 An iron community

 Established in 1779 near Forth, Scotland.
-Its story is one of great enterprise, innovation, family disputes, hard work - the story, in fact, of the early industrial era in Scotland.
+Its story is one of great enterprise, innovation, family disputes and hard work.
+The same story, in fact, of the early industrial era in Scotland.

 The ruined engine house at Wilsontown Ironworks, Lanarkshire

 It's 1807 and the Ironworks is at its peak.
 Wilsontown is bustling with thousands of workers and families.
 Hear owner John Wilson describe how the Ironworks came about and his hopes for the future.
 Listen to young Robbie Barrie and miner's wife Mary Reid tell us about their lives at the works.
 And find out why Samuel Nimmo came all the way from Shropshire, England to work here.

 - John Wilson audio transcript

 - Mary Reid audio transcript

 - Robbie Barrie audio transcript

 Wilsontown featured on Radio Scotland's 'Digging Up Your Roots' programme.
 Ranger Emma Stewart, who helps look after the Wilsontown site, talks listener David Wilson, who believes he may be related to the founders of the Wilsontown Ironworks.

 - Play or download the Digging Up Your Roots feature on Wilsontown (MP3 4.72Mb)